nvolenec-uno/CYBR8420-18FA-TeamPUVW/Assurance Cases.md

 https://www.samba.org/samba/docs/4.0/man-html/swat.8.html
 ## Evidence 8.1
-On linux ony users can execute files and on our implementation there  is no user for samba to manipulate files as.
+On Linux only users can execute files and on our implementation there  is no user for samba to manipulate files as.
 Thus, Samba connection scripts can not execute files.

 https://www.samba.org/samba/docs/using_samba/ch08.html